ROBOTIS-GIT/dynamixel-workbench/dynamixel_general_hw/README.md

   robot_description_file: URDF/Xacro of your robot (e.g., '/home/pazeshun/catkin_ws/src/dynamixel-workbench/dynamixel_general_hw/urdf/sample1.urdf').
 If 'set_robot_description' is false, you can set a dummy string to this argument because this argument is not used
 Optional Arguments:
-  calculate_effort (default "true"): Whether to calculate joint effort from Dynamixel actuator current/load control_rate (default "20"): Hz of the control loop joint_states_topic (default "joint_states"): Name of joint_states topic published and subscribed by the nodes started by this launch file.
+  calculate_effort (default "true"): Whether to calculate joint effort from Dynamixel actuator current/load control_rate (default "20"): Target Hz of the control loop.
+If this is too higher than the actual Hz, reading errors may occur.
+See the description of write_read_interval below joint_states_topic (default "joint_states"): Name of joint_states topic published and subscribed by the nodes started by this launch file.
 If this is a relative name, its global name becomes (namespace)/(joint_states_topic) launch_robot_state_publisher (default "true"): Whether to start robot_state_publisher at launching launch_rviz (default "false"): Whether to start RViz